 Noninfectious respiratory disease is a common, performance-limiting condition that affects adult horses of various ages.
 Inflammatory airway disease is characterized by excessive tracheal mucus, airway hyperreactivity, and poor exercise performance in young horses.
-The etiology is unclear, but viral respiratory infection, allergy, and environmental factors may play a role in the pathophysiology.
+The etiology is unclear, but viral respiratory infection (EHV-2), allergy, and environmental factors may play a role in the pathophysiology.
 Reactive airway disease (heaves) is triggered by exposure to organic dusts in older horses with a genetic predisposition to allergic airway disease.
 Small airways are obstructed by bronchoconstriction and excessive mucus production.
 The severity of clinical signs ranges from exercise intolerance to dyspnea at rest.

-The respiratory system is one of the most accessible body systems for diagnostic testing.
+The respiratory system is one of the most accessible body systems to test diagnostically.
 Endoscopic examination allows direct visualization of the upper respiratory tract, guttural pouches, trachea, and mainstem bronchi.
 Indications for endoscopic examination include upper airway noise, inspiratory difficulty, poor exercise performance, and unilateral or bilateral nasal discharge.
 Radiographs of the skull are indicated to investigate facial deformity, abnormalities of the sinus (sinusitis, dental abnormalities, and sinus cyst), guttural pouch (empyema, tympany), and soft-tissue structures (epiglottis, soft palate).
 The most important techniques for evaluation of lower respiratory tract secretions are transtracheal wash and bronchoalveolar lavage.
 Transtracheal wash is indicated to obtain secretions for bacterial and fungal culture of the lower respiratory tract.
 Bronchoalveolar lavage is indicated for cytologic evaluation of the lower respiratory tract in animals with diffuse, noninfectious pulmonary disease.
 Nasal swab culture is inappropriate for investigation of pulmonary infectious disease but is indicated for horses with suspected strangles infection.

 Pleurocentesis is performed in animals with accumulation of fluid in the pleural space and should be conducted with ultrasonographic guidance.
 Lung biopsy and fine needle aspiration are invasive procedures and performed only after other diagnostic procedures have been exhausted.
 Pulmonary neoplasia, pulmonary fibrosis, and interstitial diseases may require lung biopsy to obtain a definitive diagnosis.

 Regardless of the type of respiratory disease, environmental factors and supportive care are important to aid recovery.
 A dust and ammonia-free stable environment prevents further damage to the mucociliary apparatus.
 Highly palatable feeds are indicated to prevent weight loss and debilitation during the treatment and recovery period.
 Adequate hydration will decrease the viscosity of respiratory secretions, facilitating their removal from the lower respiratory tract.
-A comfortable, dry, temperature-appropriate environment will allow the horse to rest and will minimize the role of the respiratory tract in thermoregulation.
+A comfortable, dry, temperature-appropriate environment will allow the horse to rest and minimize the role of the respiratory tract in thermoregulation.

-Last full review/revision March 2012 by Bonnie R. Rush, DVM, MS, DACVIM
+Last full review/revision January 2014 by Bonnie R. Rush, DVM, MS, DACVIM